 - Do not leave people wearing wet or soiled nappies, incontinence pads or sanitary pads for longer than is absolutely necessary.
-Even if you are not actually supporting the person, if you notice that their pad is wet or soiled bring it to the attention of the person supporting them, or the worker leading the session. - Women will take girls/women to the toilet and be responsible for changing them, and men will be responsible for taking boys/men to the toilet and changing them whenever possible.
-However, in some rare cases there may be particular reasons why a person has chosen to be taken to the toilet by someone of a different gender.
-If this is part of someone's user or protection plan, it must be respected. - Support staff should also refer to service user plans for information on the service user preferences and needs with personal care. - Service users should be encouraged to be as independent as possible in meeting their intimate care needs.
-Where they are unable to be physically independent, they should be encouraged to make choices about how their needs are met. - There must always be two adults present when a child is being supported with personal care.
-In the case of adult service users there will normally be one staff member present, unless a risk assessment indicates there need to be two staff members present. - If a service user needs support with catheter or stoma care, this can only be carried out by a contracted member of staff, with specific training, and explicit consent from the service user if they are able to give this, or their carer.
-For children, this must be someone with parental responsibility. - Volunteers and people on placement cannot be involved in the intimate care of service users. - You must ALWAYS wear gloves when you are supporting someone in the toilet and when cleaning up urine, faeces, blood or vomit.
+Even if you are not actually supporting the person, if you notice that their pad is wet or soiled bring it to the attention of the person supporting them, or the worker leading the session. - Where possible, women will take girls/women to the toilet and be responsible for changing them, and men will be responsible for taking boys/men to the toilet and changing them, whenever possible.
+However, in some cases there may be particular reasons why a person has chosen to be taken to the toilet by someone of a different gender.
+If this is part of someone's user or protection plan, it must be respected. - Support staff should also refer to members' individual plans (in the session folder) for information on the member's preferences and needs with personal care. - Members should be encouraged to be as independent as possible in meeting their intimate care needs.
+Where they are unable to be physically independent, they should be encouraged to make choices about how their needs are met. - There will normally be two staff present to assist service users with personal care, unless the session leader judges, or a risk assessment indicates, that only one staff member is required.
+In deciding whether one or two staff are needed Session Leaders will always take account of staff views and the individual service user's views.
+Staff will not be required to deliver personal care singlehandedly if they do not wish to do this. - If a member needs support with catheter or stoma care, this can only be carried out by a member of staff who has had specific training, and explicit consent from the member if they are able to give this, or their carer.
+For children, this must be someone with parental responsibility.

+- Volunteers and people on placement cannot be involved in the intimate care of members. - You must always wear gloves when you are supporting someone in the toilet and when cleaning up urine, faeces, blood or vomit.
 In extreme cases staff may wish to use a mask when cleaning up. - Incontinence pads must be disposed of in the clinical waste bin in the changing room.
 All pads should be double bagged and placed in a white plastic bag and this should be put in the yellow clinical waste bag that lines the bin.
-Sanitary pads should be placed in the sanitary bins provided. - All staff who will have a role in supporting service users with mobility and care needs will be provided with manual handling training as part of their induction, which will include use of the moving and handling equipment available at Markfield.
+Sanitary pads should be placed in the sanitary bins provided. - All staff who will have a role in supporting members with mobility and care needs will be provided with manual handling training as part of their induction, which will include use of the moving and handling equipment available at Markfield.